ImgTypeTiff/Tiffany-Writing-Executable/README.md

 nuitka --follow-imports  --include-package=markdown --include-package=mdx_partial_gfm tiffwriter.py --macos-create-app-bundle --enable-plugin=pyside6 --macos-app-icon=tws.icns
 ```

 If you're a windows user PLEASE compile a version and send it to me.
-I don't use windows so I con't provide an exe.
+I don't use windows so I can't provide an exe.

 ___
 Okay have fun